PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

       permutations, axis, input/unary type, and non-Conv consumers.
     - Preserved production code and both raw calls exactly; extraction remains the next checkpoint.
+    - Moved the complete matcher to `passes/concat_unary_conv_layout.py` with exact AST equivalence in `11e76bd`; the wrapper and both calls remain.

 Compatibility wrappers remain in `lower_from_onnx2tf.py` for all extracted families.
 Every implementation migrated through the indexed-runner stage